transloadit/monolib/README.md

 To many small functions that just don't belong, it's the place they call home.

+For example, Uppy has its own way of reporting bytes.
+We moved that function here, so now we can easily add it to our node-sdk, API, and content repo where React would be outputting bytes in /c/.

 Modules are public so they can be re-used without configuring registries and setting tokens for anybody consuming them.
 This allows the modules to be used in e.g. Uppy or the Node SDK.

-While the world can consume the modules, that's mostly a tool to make life easier for us, we won't encourage people to use them in their own projects.
-Hence, the license is AGPL-3.0-only, and we issue unwelcoming READMEs with disclaimers.
+While the world can consume the modules, this is mostly to make life easier for us, we won't encourage people to use these modules in their own projects.
+Hence, the license is AGPL-3.0-only, and we add unwelcoming READMEs with disclaimers to the modules.

-For example, Uppy has its own way of reporting bytes.
-We moved that function here, so now we can easily add it to our node-sdk, API, and content repo where React would be outputting bytes in /c/.

 ## Rules

 - Bundle a Jest test with your function
-- You need a very good reason to add a function that is not pure.
-First discuss with the team.
+- Pure functions only please

 ## Examples